Mobile App Developer

 Ensure that the coordinates are in the correct format (e.g. latitude and longitude in degrees)

-Q10.
-What technology are you intersted in?
+Q. What technologies are you interested in?

 I am interested in Artificial Intelligence and Machine Learning.